aryabharat/Utility/README.md

 # Utility
-collection of  Small utility for window.
+collection of  Small utility for window and Linux.